Covert Communication over Adversarially Jammed Channels: Introduction

-While the achievability schemes alluded to in the paragraphs above are existential and therefore have high computational complexity for Alice/Bob, when $\Delta(n) \in \Theta(\sqrt{n}\log(n))$ we demonstrate a {\it computationally efficient} communication scheme (i.e., the computational complexity for Alice/Bob is polynomial in the blocklength $n$) which makes no computational or causality assumptions on James, and achieves within a constant factor of the information-theoretically optimal throughput.
-If the computational complexity of James is further restricted to polynomial time, then the aforementioned communication scheme can be implemented with a much smaller amount of shared key.
+\item When the shared key $\Delta(n) \in \Theta(\sqrt{n}\log(n))$, in Theorem~\ref{thm:efficient} we demonstrate a {\it computationally efficient} communication scheme with polynomial encoding and decoding complexities.
+It achieves within a constant factor of the information-theoretically optimal throughput, and also makes no computational or causality assumptions on James.
+If the computational complexity of James is further restricted to polynomial time, then the scheme can be implemented with a much smaller amount of shared key, as shown in Theorem~\ref{cor:prg}.